mfloto/redis_presentation/sample_data/README.md

 stored in a sorted set named `lidl_geo`.
 For a later demo, an index on the city is created in an unsorted set named `lidl_index:city:<city_name>`.

-## Why the index is created using a set, rather than a sorted set.
+## Why the index is created using a set, rather than a sorted set

 To access the data in a sorted set, the `ZRANGE` command is used.
 It returns the elements in the sorted set within the specified range.
 The time complexity of this command is $`O(log(N)+M)`$ with $`N`$ being the number of elements in the